 Our desire to pioneer this retreat comes from our personal frustrations with the lack of awareness and support that artist’s mental health & well-being receives throughout the industry.
 We want to empower actors to put their well-being at the forefront of their creative process; training, auditions and productions.
 We believe better mental health means better art.

 What will happen on retreat?

 On retreat we’ll live, eat, sleep and work together.
 All food will be provided - we’ll be in the middle of nowhere, so no Tesco’s!
-Before breakfast there’ll be a morning rave (physical warm-up) to get the blood pumping and energies up.
+Before breakfast there’ll be a wake & shake (physical warm-up) to get the blood pumping and energies up.
 After breakfast, there’ll be a safe and confidential ‘process group’, where you can talk about whatever you want to, such as feelings around your work, previous industry experiences, future expectations or the retreat itself.

 We are partnering with Werner Valentin, a psychotherapist trained in Group Analysis to ensure all attendees are fully supported.